JorisPaarde/ICanBan/TESTING.md

 ---
 user story|implementation
 ----|----
-Quickly access my personal Kanban page without having to go trough the menu. |
+Quickly access my personal Kanban page without having to go trough the menu. | Links where added to the index and settings page for extra fast access to the mycanban page.
+Especially on mobile, when the burger menu collapses this saves the user the time to go trough the burger menu.
 Give feature suggestions for the site. | To achieve this, An email form is placed at the bottom of the index page.

 <br>